arfai1213/AWS-SOA-C02/labs.md

 1. VPC
     - setup public, private subnet, internet gatway from scratch
     - NAT gateway to allow instance in private subnet to patch software etc..
+    - how NACLs work
+    - VPC endpoints
+        - Note: `aws s3 ls --region YOUR_REGION` The `--region` flag is needed for calling VPC endpoint